Hawaii Volcano's Lava Spews 'Laze' Of Toxic Gas And Glass Into The Air

 toggle caption

-Residents view lava erupting from a Kilauea volcano fissure, at a small viewing party on a neighbor's porch, on Hawaii's Big Island.
+Residents view lava erupting from one of Kilauea's fissures, at a small viewing party on a neighbor's porch, on Hawaii's Big Island.

 Mario Tama/Getty Images